14 Truths No One Tells You About Giving Birth

 While babies used to be bathed immediately after birth, L&D nurses now wait between four and six hours because of vernix, a thick, white substance on the baby’s skin.
 “We’ve found that it’s really good and helps with immunity and skin temperature.
 It does a lot of good things for the baby,” says Williams.

-It’s going to hurt, no matter what
+It’s probably going to hurt, no matter what

 You should take advantage of what makes you comfortable

 The hospital wants to make sure your birth is as comfortable as possible, and there’s a wide range of resources that you shouldn’t hesitate to advantage of.
 “Take a Jacuzzi,” recommends Williams.
 “It helps with the pain and prolongs the amount of time before you need pain medicine and have to be in bed.”
-Sitting on an exercise ball, lounging on the recliner, or roaming the halls can also help combat pain, while watching TV or playing cards can provide distraction.
+Sitting on an exercise ball, lounging on the recliner, or roaming the halls can also help combat pain, while watching TV or playing cards can provide a distraction.

 Recording the experience right takes time